Afghanistan's 'forgotten' poor wince as billions in aid go to badlands

 The poverty headcount varies significantly between the provinces, from as low as 10 per cent to more than 70 per cent.
 It is most severe in the northeast, central highlands and parts of the southeast.

-Badakhshan is one of the poorest: more than 60 percent of its population lives below the poverty line, according the U.N.
-Office for the Coordination of Humanitarians Affairs, using an index showing it costs $25 a month to buy enough food to survive.
+Badakhshan stands as one of the poorest: more than 60 percent of the population there lives below the poverty line, according U.N.'s Office Coordination for Humanitarians Affairs, using an index showing it costs $25 a month to buy enough food to survive.

 "Nobody has given money to spend on developmental projects.
 We do not have resources to spend in our district, our province is a remote one and attracts less attention," says Haji Abdul Wadod, governor of the Argo district that includes Aab Bareek.